Being A Student In Kuwait: 2016 Vs 2017 – What Has Changed?

 Work and study conditions

 There might not be much improvement in the working conditions of students, but there has been an increase in the number of working students in Kuwait.
 This could be the result of the government’s aim to see more youth educated by 2030.
 Students are also free to work during the holidays, and there is good news for those with part-time employment.

 According to the new constitutional amendment of article 51 Kuwait labour law, weekends would no longer be counted as part of the annual leave days, which will give them a total of six weeks per year.

-According to statistics from worldometers, the population density in Kuwait has increased from two-hundred and twenty-five people per square kilometer (225P/Km2) in 2016 to two-hundred and thirty people per square kilometer (230P/Km2) in 2017.
+According to statistics from Worldometers, the population density in Kuwait has increased from two-hundred and twenty-five people per square kilometre (225P/Km2) in 2016 to two-hundred and thirty people per square kilometre (230P/Km2) in 2017.
 Considering the country’s small land mass and already existing traffic congestion problems, the traffic situation in the country has increased and so has the cost of transportation.
 This means more money spent on transportation for students and more time spent in traffic jams.

 According to the world university rankings, the University of Kuwait which is the foremost university in Kuwait has moved a few spots higher in the Webometrics ranking to 1,629th position in 2017.